nablarch/nablarch-document/en/application_framework/application_framework/handlers/rest/body_convert_handler.rst

 Convert request body to form
 --------------------------------------------------
-The format used for the request body conversion is determined by :java:extdoc:`Consumes <javax.ws.rs.Consumes>` configured in the method that processes the request.
+The format used for the request body conversion is determined by :java:extdoc:`Consumes <jakarta.ws.rs.Consumes>` configured in the method that processes the request.
-If MIME different from the MIME configured in :java:extdoc:`Consumes <javax.ws.rs.Consumes>` is configured in the Content-Type of the request header, a status code (``415``) indicating that it is an unsupported media type is returned.
+If MIME different from the MIME configured in :java:extdoc:`Consumes <jakarta.ws.rs.Consumes>` is configured in the Content-Type of the request header, a status code (``415``) indicating that it is an unsupported media type is returned.

 An implementation example of the resource (action) method is shown below.